takara-ai/TensorKiko/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+If you'd like to contribute, please feel free to submit a Pull Request.

 ## License